 3-D imaging of steeply dipping reflectors within a complex crystalline crust: Case study of KTB-ISO89 3-D survey.
 66th Annual Meeting , Soc.
 Explor.
 Geophys., Denver, USA.SEG Technical Program Expanded Abstracts, 531-534.

 Migration in transversely isotropic media using implicit operators.
 67th Annual Meeting , Soc.
 Explor.
 Geophys., Dallas, USA.SEG Technical Program Expanded Abstracts, 1699-1702.

-Thomas is chief geophysicist of Amisia GeoConsultants.
+Thomas is owner and chief geophysicist of Amisia GeoConsultants.
 He studied geophysics at Karlsruhe University in Germany, where he also made his doctoral thesis (Ph.D.).
 From 1987-1997, Thomas worked in academia, mainly on reflection seismic inversion and migration algorithms.
 Since 1997, he works in the oil and gas industry at various companies.
 His field of expertise is seismic reservoir characterization (SRC) or Quantitative Interpretation (QI).
 At Amisia GeoConsultants, Thomas is responsible for all geophysical SRC projects and topics.